Category Archives: Romantic Comedy

 Stanwyck is fantastic as a woman on the verge of being found out.

-Handsome Dennis Morgan portrays a good American man who will make an even better husband which is a large part of his appeal.
+Handsome Dennis Morgan portrays a good American man who will make an even better husband, which is a large part of his appeal.
 We long for Elizabeth and Jeff to be together.

 A bevy of food scenes and references appear.
-Besides the flapjacks and steak sequences, steaming plates of good food and drink appear in seemingly almost every scene.
+Besides the flapjacks and steak sequences, steaming plates of good food and drink appear in almost every scene.

-An endearing seasonal nugget, Christmas in Connecticut (1945) will please fans of good-natured romance tinged with physical comedy.
+An endearing seasonal nugget, Christmas in Connecticut (1945), will please fans of good-natured romance tinged with physical comedy.
 It has a heart and a pleasant veneer showcasing hapless misunderstandings that lead to the inevitable and satisfying conclusion.

 What’s Up, Doc? -1972